JodaOrg/joda-beans/src/site/markdown/userguide-serialization.md

 In effect, the Joda-Bean acts as a schema to interpret the data.

+## Supported types

+The serialization mechanism supports implementations of `Bean`, `Collection`, `Map`, `Optional` and arrays.
+If Guava is present, implementations of `Multimap`, `Multiset`, `Table` and Guava's `Optional` are supported.
+If Joda-Collect is present, implementations of `Grid` are supported.

+The serialization format is generally stable over different versions of the API.
+The following incompatibilities apply:

+* The simple JSON format in v3.x alters two-dimensional primitive arrays to be written using the natural format `[[1, 2], [2, 3]]` instead of the previous format `["1,2", "2,3"]`.

 ## Handling change

 When deserializing, the Joda-Bean meta-data is used to parse the input JSON/XML/binary.